Truck Loans Australia Weekly Road Transport News Briefing

 Read Full Transcript:

-Hello and welcome to the Truck Loans Australia Weekly Road Transport News Briefing, Im Paige Estritori, and its Sunday 26 October 2025.
+Hello and welcome to Truck Loans Australia Weekly Road Transport News Briefing, Im Paige Estritori, and its Sunday, 7 December 2025.

 Thats the wrap.
-For tools, calculators, and a free eligibility check, head to truck‑loan.com.au.
-Im Paige Estritori—drive safe and see you next week.
+For tools to compare lenders, check repayments, and get a free eligibility check with no obligation, head to truck-loan.com.au.
+Safe travels, and Ill see you next Sunday.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.